 - Special needs camps - catering to children with special needs such as learning difficulties, or those with physical or mental disabilities.

-What specific jobs are available?
+What summer camp jobs are available?

 It takes many people to ensure the safe running of a camp, with cooks, maintenance workers and nurses all forming part of the support staff.
-Roles for UK gap year students typically fall into two categories:
+Roles for UK gap year students typically fall into three categories:

 - Activity instructor - if you're skilled and experienced in a particular sport or hobby, such as swimming, tennis or rock climbing, you'll get to coach the kids and organise group activities.